 A dog can sense an animal before you can due to its fantastic scent and protectiveness.
 A barking dog can discourage a bear from a campsite and scare it away.
 Your dog can sleep in your tent with you if they are comfortable.
 Pop-up dog tents are an option for heavier breeds who don’t like the heat of bigger tents.

 If your pet is aggressive, it would be best to leave them at home.
 If you camp at populated campgrounds, the dog can be uncomfortable around many people.
 For dispersed camping, dogs will have more space but could come in contact with other hikers.
-The safety of bringing your dog to your overnight trips is great.
+The safety of bringing your dog on your overnight trips is great.
 Wild animals and even dangerous people can always be a risk out in a remote area at night.
 Your pup will be able to protect you and alert you of any impending danger.

 Don’t Bring Your Newborn Puppy Hiking

 If you just got a new puppy and are excited to get out on the trails, be cautious.
 You need to wait until they are at least sixteen weeks old and fully vaccinated.
 Your puppy’s body needs to be fully matured before taking on strenuous hiking.
 In their first year, their limbs began to grow longer.
 Extensive workouts could make them at risk for injuries in their growth plates.
 Which are regions at the end of their bones that become hard until they finish growing.
-They become sensitive with large amounts of exercise.
+They become sensitive to large amounts of exercise.
 Most injuries can occur when the dog is young, up to eight months old.
 If plates are damaged, surgery could be needed.
 Always check with your vet before turning your puppy into your hiking buddy.

 Nature’s Best Friend